AriFordsham/GHCWiki/commentary/rts/storage/ca-fs.md

 There are two different ways to access this information depending on the size of the SRT:

-- "small": if `srt_bitmask` is a small bitmask, not all 1s, then GET_FUN?_SRT contains the SRT.
+- "small": if `srt_bitmap` is a small bitmap, not all 1s, then GET_FUN?_SRT contains the SRT.
-- "large": if `srt_bitmask` is all 1s, then GET_FUN?_SRT contains a large bitmap, and the actual SRT.
+- "large": if `srt_bitmap` is all 1s, then GET_FUN?_SRT contains a large bitmap, and the actual SRT.

 ## Evacuating Static Objects